sergiomarquezdev/sergiomarquez-dev/README.md

 # Personal Portfolio - sergiomarquez.dev

 This repository contains the source code for my personal portfolio website, built with Astro and Tailwind CSS.
-The design is minimalist, dark-mode-first, and inspired by [rasmic.xyz](https://www.rasmic.xyz/).
+The design is minimalist, dark-mode-first.

 The project is deployed automatically to Cloudflare Pages on every push to the `main` branch.